zhi-g/sublime-ensime/README.md

 ## Troubleshooting

-If you find that some features of ensime are not working properly (i.e. Go To Definition or Error Highlighting), then check the Line Endings setting in Sublime Text 2.
-On Windows, the line endings is set to 'Windows' by default.
-Simply change this setting to 'Unix' by going to View > Line Endings and selecting 'Unix'.
+If you find that some features of Ensime are not working properly (i.e. Go To Definition or Error Highlighting), then check the `Line Endings` setting in Sublime Text 2.
+On Windows, the line endings is set to `Windows` by default.
+Simply change this setting to `Unix` by going to `View > Line Endings` and selecting `Unix`.

 ## Contacts